carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/05-code-qmd.md

 ## How it works?

 First, code chunks are sent to a preceding stage of processing by Knitr, which runs the code, generates any plots or figures, and then "knits" the code output and text together.
-Next, Quarto outputs the "knitted" text and rendered code into an HTML document (or other document type indicated in your configuration file).
+Next, Quarto outputs the "knitted" text and renders code into an HTML document (or another document type indicated in your configuration file).

 There are two ways to add code to Quarto documents: